atrakic/azure-sql-deploy-dacpac/README.md

 ## Overview

-> This project demonstrates how to automate database development with 'microsoft.sqlpackage' to an Azure SQL Database using a GitHub Actions.
+> This project demonstrates how to automate test a star schema development with 'microsoft.sqlpackage' using a GitHub Actions & Docker.

 ## Flow